EOxServer/eoxserver/docs/sphinx/en/users/formats.rst

 ---------------

 Format registry is the list of raster file formats recognised by EOxServer.
 The format registry holds definition of both the inputs and output formats.
-The each format record defines the MIME-type (unique, primary key), library, driver, and the default file extension.
+Each format record defines the MIME-type (unique, primary key), library, driver, and the default file extension.

-Currently, the EOxServer handle the raster data exclusively by the `GDAL
-<http://www.gdal.org>`_ library.
-Thus, in principle, any raster file `format
-supported by GDAL <http://www.gdal.org/formats_list.html>`_ library can be supported by EOxServer.
+Currently, the EOxServer handles the raster data exclusively by means of the `GDAL <http://www.gdal.org>`_ library.
+Thus, in principle, any raster file `format supported by the GDAL <http://www.gdal.org/formats_list.html>`_ library is supported by the EOxServer.
 In particular, any raster file format readable by the GDAL library (provided that the file structure can be decomposed to one single-type, single- or multi-band image) can be used as the input and, vice versa, any raster file format writeable by the GDAL library can used as the output produced by WCS and WMS services.

 Any raster file format intended to be used by the EOxServer must be defined in the format registry.
-The format registry provides unique mapping from MIME-type to the (GDAL) format driver format.
+The format registry then provides unique mapping from MIME-type to the (GDAL) format driver.

 Format Configuration
 --------------------